yohanjhaveri/gre-essay-practice/README.md

 - No need to create an account
 - Data is cached locally to the device and saved across sessions
-- Write a response to a randomly selected issue or argument prompt
+- Write a response to a manually or randomly selected issue or argument prompt
 - A 30 minute countdown timer which auto-submits your response when the time runs out
 - A simple text field to write the response without any formatting options (just like the GRE software)
 - Review all previously submitted responses